 To determine exactly what’s going on, you may want to contact your debit card issuer and Capital Bank, the issuer of the Open Sky Secured Card.
 Capital Bank can be reached at 855-763-6736.… read full answer

 Credit card payments by mail take the longest to process of all the available payment methods.
-Alternatively, you can submit a payment from your online account or through the Capital Bank mobile app.
-Capital Bank also allows in-person payments at local Capital Bank branches.
+Alternatively, you can submit a payment from your online account, over the phone at (800) 859-6412, or through the mobile app for iOS and Android.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.